The combinatorial structure of beta negative binomial processes: Preliminaries

-This characterization was given by \citet{BMPJpre} and can be seen to match a special case of the model in \citet{ZHDC12} (see the discussion of related work in \cref{sec:related_works}).
+This characterization was given by Broderick \textit{et al.} \cite{BMPJpre} and can be seen to match a special case of the model in Zhou \textit{et al.} \cite{ZHDC12} (see the discussion\ of related work in Section~\ref{secrelatedworks}).
 It is straightforward to show that a beta negative binomial process is also completely random, and that its Laplace functional is given by

-for $f\colon \bspace \to \NNReals$ measurable, where we note that the factors in the product term take the form of the Laplace transform of the beta negative binomial distribution.
+for $f\colon\Omega\to\mathbb{R}_+$ measurable, where we note that the factors in the product term take the form of the Laplace transform of the beta negative binomial distribution.